Living in Pondok Indah

 School From central Pondok Indah Notes

-ISJ 5-15 minutes Metro Pondok Indah - walkable from some compounds
+ISJ 5 to 15 minutes Metro Pondok Indah.
+Walkable from some compounds.

-JIS (lower school) 10-20 minutes Pondok Indah campus
+JIS (lower school) 10 to 20 minutes Pondok Indah campus

-BSJ (Bintaro) 45-70 minutes If BSJ is your school, live in Bintaro - not here
+BSJ (Bintaro) 45 to 70 minutes If BSJ is your school, live in Bintaro, not here.

-Jakarta traffic is not a minor inconvenience - it's a structural constraint on daily family life.
+Jakarta traffic is not a minor inconvenience.
+It's a structural constraint on daily family life.
 The school run happens during the Jakarta rush hour every morning, in a city with some of the worst traffic congestion in Southeast Asia.
 A school that looks excellent on paper wears down a family quickly if it requires a daily 50-minute drive each way.
-The proximity of ISJ and JIS to Pondok Indah is not an accident; it's one of the primary reasons the area became the dominant expat neighbourhood.
-See our guide to Jakarta school commutes for the full picture.
+The proximity of ISJ and JIS to Pondok Indah is not an accident.
+It's one of the primary reasons the area became the dominant expat neighbourhood.

 Daily Life: Food, Healthcare, and the Practical Essentials

 Domestic staff.
-A domestic helper (pembantu) typically earns Rp 3-5 million/month ($180-$320) for a live-out arrangement, or somewhat more for live-in.
-A driver costs Rp 4-7 million/month.
-Most expat families with children employ both - the driver solves the Jakarta traffic problem for non-school runs and errands; domestic help makes running a household in a different culture considerably more manageable.
+A domestic helper (pembantu) typically earns IDR 3 to 5 million per month (USD 180 to 320) for a live-out arrangement, or somewhat more for live-in.
+A driver costs IDR 4 to 7 million per month.
+Most expat families with children employ both.
+The driver solves the Jakarta traffic problem for non-school runs and errands.
+Domestic help makes running a household in a different culture considerably more manageable.
 There are reputable local agencies that can help with vetting and contracts.
-Ask the ISJ admissions team or other school parents for recommendations when you arrive.
+Ask other school parents for recommendations when you arrive.

 What Pondok Indah Doesn't Have